aerospike/backup-go/cmd/asbackup/readme.md

                                       Default: backup all nodes in the cluster -X, --partition-list string         List of partitions <filter[,<filter>[...]]> to back up.
 Partition filters can be ranges, individual partitions, or records after a specific digest within a single partition.
-                                      This argument is mutually exclusive to after-digest.
+                                      This argument is mutually exclusive with after-digest.
                                       Filter: <begin partition>[-<partition count>]|<digest>
                                       begin partition: 0-4095
                                       partition count: 1-4096 Default: 1